 |160 x 157 x 91 mm, 1340 g||127 x 96 x 74 mm, 650 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D4 and the Sony Alpha A7R III?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Nikon D4 and the Sony A7R III are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Nikon D4 and the Sony A7R III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D4 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (51 percent) than the Nikon D4.
 Moreover, the A7R III is substantially lighter (51 percent) than the D4.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.